JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="Better Team Communication and Ubiquitous Language"></div>
 ### Better Team Communication and Ubiquitous Language
 It is truly amazing how much gherkin feature files can bring a team together.
+The Given-When-Then-And-But syntax is excellent for describing scenarios and conveying what the software is acutally supposed to accomplish without being concerned with how it is implemented.
+Having the visual reports to refer to are extremely helpful to all the non-programmers who often have trouble figuring out what's been done already, what's in progess, and what's still on the back burner.

 <div name="The Requirements and Code Are Always In Sync"></div>
 ### The Requirements and Code Are Always In Sync